The Goebel Building houses the Interior Design program, Apparel Design & Product Development and Apparel Merchandising's Textile Labs.

 Piper Child Development Center

-The Piper Center for Family Studies and Child Development (Piper) serves as a laboratory school at Baylor University in the School of Health and Human Sciences and is apart of the Department of Family and Consumer Sciences, Division of Child and Family Studies.
-The Center's goal is to provide an exemplary learning environment for infants, toddlers, and preschoolers, teacher preparation, child development observation and research.
+The Piper Center for Family Studies and Child Development (Piper) serves as a laboratory school at Baylor University in the School of Health and Human Sciences and is apart of the Department of Human Sciences and Design, Division of Child and Family Studies.
+The Center's goal is to provide an exemplary learning environment for infants, toddlers, and preschoolers, teacher preparation, and child development observation and research.
 By continually striving for quality improvement in all aspects of their mission, this laboratory school exemplifies progressive design in education that can be utilized by professionals in various disciplines to meet the changing needs of our society.